cryptpad/e2e-test-suite/Readme.md

 #### Seeding the database

 > :exclamation:
 > The setup, authentication and teardown scripts **must** be run on Chromium as we have found it to be the most stable browser for this process and least likely to result in failures or errors.
+It can also be run on either OSX or Windows, but **not** on a mobile device.

 1. Set passwords for the following test accounts: